Phase 3 Crohn's Disease and Colitis Trial, Terminated NCT01536418 Sponsor: GlaxoSmithKline Condition: Crohn's Disease and Colitis

 • Intravenous (IV) antibiotics for Crohn's disease within 4 weeks before screening

-• Tube or liquid elemental feeding within 2 weeks before screening
+• Tube feeding or elemental (liquid nutritional) diets within 2 weeks before screening

 • Rectal treatments such as enemas or suppositories containing steroids or 5-aminosalicylates within 2 weeks before screening

-• A blood-filtering treatment called leukocytapheresis or granulocytapheresis within 2 weeks before screening
+• A procedure called leukocytapheresis or granulocytapheresis within 2 weeks before screening

 • More than 2 grams per day of paracetamol (acetaminophen)